UsamaAli-PK/MealScanner/README.md

-# FoodLens AI - Nutritional Analysis
+# MealScanner - Nutritional Analysis

-FoodLens AI is an innovative web application designed to provide instant nutritional analysis of your meals.
+MealScanner is an innovative web application designed to provide instant nutritional analysis of your meals.
 Simply upload an image of your food, and our AI-powered engine will deliver a detailed breakdown of food items, estimated quantities, calories, macronutrients, key vitamins/minerals, a health assessment, tailored dietary advice, and a confidence score for the analysis.

 The application features a modern, responsive interface with smooth animations, ensuring a delightful user experience.